 My name is Phoebe, and my work is my lifeblood.
 I have been a full-time, self-employed English professional for the past 4.5 years and have several additional years of teaching, editing, and tutoring experience.
-I am the only Wyzant English tutor, editor, college essay expert, and writing coach with more than 5,000 hours of Wyzant experience; I am also the only Wyzant English professional with almost 2,000 5-star ratings, and I have a total of 56 glowing Wyzant reviews.
-I am a scintillatingly... [more]
+I am the only Wyzant English tutor, editor, college essay expert, and writing coach with more than 5,000 hours of Wyzant experience specific to my field; I am also the only Wyzant English professional with 2,000+ 5-star ratings, and I have a total of 59 glowing Wyzant testimonials.
+I ... [more]

 What can I possibly say about a part of me that is so deeply-rooted and profound?
 I adore grammar and correcting it, but I am no proverbial 'grammar Nazi.'
 I feel like that term gets tossed around way too much with something similar to flagrant disregard.
 I am a grammar purist in that I respect the most basic and oft-overlooked idea behind grammar--that communication should be effective and precise, and without correct grammar, we present half-baked and sometimes incorrect, unpolished ideas to the world we are trying so desperately to engage with.
 I am fortunate enough to have grammar be such an intrinsic part of me that I immediately know how to correct any and all sentences, and I attribute this in part to endless reading during my youth.
 I am currently developing a grammar system for my students that makes grammar real and approachable instead of something archaic learned through overwrought rules that not only confuse, but leave much humanity to be desired.
 If you need to know anything more about my qualifications, I believe my reviews for and subject descriptions regarding my editing work speak for themselves.
 One of my favorite t-shirts says "Let's eat grandma" and then "Let's eat, grandma!
 Punctuation saves lives."
 Enough said. :)